Adobe-Marketing-Cloud/aep-sdks-documentation/resources/acp-to-aep-migration/README.md

 # Migrating from ACP (Objective-C) SDK to AEP (Swift) SDK

-The following general process is suggested when migrating from ACP SDK to AEP SDK in a mobile app:
+The following process is the suggested process for migrating from the ACP SDK to the AEP SDK in a mobile app:

-### Update the Podfile
+### Update the `Podfile`

-Replace the dependencies in your `Podfile` for SDK extensions, using core extensions and profile extension as an example:
+The following example shows you how to replace the dependencies in your `Podfile` for core extensions and the profile extension.

 ```ruby
 # replace ACPCore with AEPCore/AEPLifecycle/AEPIdentity/AEPSignal